If you have any questions that aren’t covered below, please post them in the Facebook group.

 Here are the steps for signing up for the Group Start, Duo, Forlorn 4-Day or an Individual Time Trial (ITT).

-2. Register and provide your contact info on this registration form.
-Registration opens in May, 2024.
+- Register and provide your contact info on this registration form (updated for 2024).

 Planning